|

 Chocolate Zucchini Cake FAQ

 Can I make this without tahini?
 Yes.
 Just substitute more melted butter for the tahini.
-Can this cake be made gluten free?
-Yes.
-I tested this cake with a 1-1 gluten free flour blend and I liked it.
-Bobs Red Mill 1-1 gluten free flour blend is my go to.
+Can this chocolate zucchini cake be made gluten free?
+YES!
+I tested this cake with a 1-1 gluten free flour blend and loved it.
+Bobs Red Mill 1-1 gluten free flour blend is my go to, but I actually tested this with a superfood gluten free 1-1 flour from Quebec.
 You want to make sure you use a blend that includes xanathan gum.
 If you buy gluten free flour that doesn't contain it - you'd have to also buy xanathan gum and add some to the mix.
 I think the package should say how much to add.
-For some reason I'm tempted to try the gluten free version again without the tahini and just butter.
-Will update if I ever get to it!
+I brought the cake to work for my gluten free friends to try.
+To say they loved it was an understatement.
 Can I freeze this cake?
 Yes.
 I often keep cakes that are already frosted in the freezer.
 I like to cut it into desired portions ahead of time.
 Then keep it in a food storage container that is tall enough to not squish the frosting.
 Do I have to use flax eggs?
 While I haven't tested this recipe using another egg alternative - I think you could use other plant based egg substitutes intended for baking if you don't have flax or can't consume it for whatever reason.
 If you aren't vegan I'm sure simply using real eggs would be just fine, too. |

 |